sadricodes/scriptify/documentation/index.md

 - ### Install Scriptify to a custom webpage

+  - YouTube guide for this step

 This is where we wil describe how to install the main script.

 - ### Create custom webpage for admin settings

+  - YouTube guide for this step

   This is where we will describe creating the admin page.

 - ### Create custom webpage for user settings

+  - YouTube guide for this step

   This is where we will describe setting up the user page.